Home

 Wind power gives young people a reason to stay in Cookhouse

-Ten years after first connecting to the grid, the Cookhouse wind farm provides opportunities has created jobs in the tiny Eastern Cape town
+Ten years after first connecting to the grid, the Cookhouse wind farm has created jobs in the tiny Eastern Cape town

 Were it not for the wind energy boom in the Eastern Cape, Aphiwe Sondlo, 38, might still have been living in Khayelitsha, Cape Town, working as an auto electrician for the bus operator Golden Arrow.